 That’s why I recommend getting Wellbe.
 Alternatively, pick up one of the cheaper meditation apps like Headspace / Calm.

 Visualisation Meditation for Weight Loss (Dhyana meditation technique)

-1) Sit comfortably with good posture, making sure your spine is in proper alignment.
+1) Sit comfortably with good posture.
+Make sure your spine is in proper alignment.

-2) Close your eyes and focus on your breathing for a few minutes to relax and focus your mind.
+2) Close your eyes and focus on your breathing for a few minutes.
+Relax.

 3) This is the fun bit.
 You are going to systematically build a mental picture of yourself as the person you truly want to be.
-And don’t you DARE go short on me.
-I want you to visualise yourself as a freaking GOD.
+And don’t you dare go short on me.
+I want you to visualise yourself as being absolutely amazing.
 I want your body to be the exact body you want.
-Everything.
+Everything perfect.
 Are you ready?

-4) Begins with your face.
-What would your face look like.
-Now, it’s still your basic face, but it’s perfect.
-The skin is beautiful, pure, clear.
-There are no wrinkles.
+4) Begin with your face.
+What would your face look like?
+See it.
+See your beautiful skin.
+Notice how there are zero wrinkles.
 You look beautiful.
 Imagine it in DETAIL.